 4. Places to stop

 Sure, the whole idea of a road trip is to drive, but New Zealand has such a beautiful variety of landscapes that it’s worth stopping frequently so you can take them all in.
 Taking frequent breaks is also good for your concentration and energy levels, especially if you’re the person who’s driving.
-Head out on foot to admire the view and enjoy the flowers and the fresh air.
+Head out on foot to admire the view and enjoy the flowers and the fresh air while road tripping in New Zealand.

 The best one-day walks in New Zealand: